mastercomfig/mastercomfig/docs/customization/launch_options.md

 * `-small -w 640 -h 360` : Smaller resolution, hides chat messages

 You can still use chat even while it is hidden at smaller resolutions, so you may want to use the `messages=off` module level for it to work optimally.

+### DirectX 8

+You can use the following console variable to use DirectX 8 level graphics.
+DirectX 8 is a very old system for graphics released over 2 decades ago.
+It does not manage modern GPU resources properly, it works poorly with the DWM, and it is implemented using an inefficient wrapper in modern versions of Windows.
+You may experience increased input lag, reduced FPS, crashes, rendering bugs, and more if you use DirectX 8.
+DirectX 8 also does not properly support many features of the game, including water, various gameplay visual indicators, and skins.

+For these reasons and more, it is recommended that you use the DirectX versions listed above.
+But for those who are wondering, mastercomfig is still compatible with your current DirectX 8 configurations.
+It does not override or change DirectX level.